ScarlettHui/dsp/03-command_line.md

 > > `ls` list all the files in current directory <br/>
 `ls -a` list all the files including all the hidden ones(whose name starts with .) <br/>
 `ls -l` list files in long format (including detailed information of them) <br/>
-`ls -lh` list files in long format and print sized in human readable format <br/>
+`ls -lh` list files in long format and print sizes in human readable format <br/>
 `ls -lah` list files including all the hidden ones and in long and human readable size formats <br/>
 `ls -t` list all the files and order them by modification time <br/>
 `ls -Glp` list all the files in long formats with color with all the directories ending with / <br/>